Do you want to join the drone bandwagon? Are you planning to get your first drone with camera?

 Photographers and videographers will surely love this because it has HD cameras.
 The 2MP camera is capable of taking a decent clear shot for its low price.

 Syma’s features include headless mode, flip mode, and altitude hold.
 You can also do 360° for a perfect and marvelous performance.
+This is one of the best drone.

 Just avoid flying it to high altitudes when the wind speed is 5-10 mph.
 Since this quadcopter is lightweight and small, strong winds might take it away.